Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Experiments

 \paragraph{Algorithms and baselines.} Apart from the algorithms discussed in this article, we test some baseline heuristics.
 First, to test the benefit of the more sophisticated approximations $\fae$ and $\fap$ we define the simple approximation

 The first baseline (MC) simply returns the minimum cut with respect to $\famo$.
 The second baseline (MB) computes the minimum cut basis $\Cs = \{C_1, \ldots, C_{n-1}\}$ with respect to $\famo$ and then selects $\Ch = \argmin_{C \in \Cs} f(C)$.
 The minimum cut basis can be computed via a Gomory-Hu tree \citep{bhms07}.
-As a last baseline, we apply an algorithm by \citet{q95} to $h(X) = f(\delta(X))$.
+As a last baseline, we apply an algorithm (QU) by \citet{q95} to $h(X) = f(\delta(X))$.
 This algorithm minimizes symmetric submodular functions in $O(n^3)$ time.
-However, $h$ is only submodular if $f$ is a sum of weights, and therefore this algorithm cannot provide any approximation guarantees here.
-In fact, we will see in Section~\ref{sec:wc} that it can perform arbitrarily badly.
+However, $h$ not always submodular (e.g., see Props.~\ref{prop:submdoular_iff_modular}, \ref{prop:properties_h}, and~\ref{prop:symm}), and therefore this algorithm cannot provide any approximation guarantees in general.
+In fact, we will see in Section~\ref{sec:wc} that it can perform arbitrarily poorly.

 Of the algorithms described in this article, EA denotes the generic (ellipsoid-based) approximation of Section~\ref{subsec:generic}.
 The iterative semigradient approximation from Section~\ref{subsec:semigrad} is initialized with a random cut basis (RI) or a minimum-weight cut basis (MI).
 PF is the approximation via polymatroidal network flows (Section~\ref{subsec:pmf}).
 These three approaches approximate the cost functions.
 In addition, we use algorithms that solve relaxations of Problems \eqref{eq:cover} and \eqref{eq:relaxshort}: CR solves the convex relaxation using Matlab's \texttt{fmincon}, and applies Algorithm~\ref{alg:round} for rounding.
-DB implements the distance-based rounding by thresholding $x^*$.
+DB implements the distance rounding by thresholding $x^*$.
 Finally, we test the randomized greedy algorithm from Section~\ref{sec:randgreed} with the maximum possible $\beta = \beta_{\max}$ (GM) and an almost maximal $\beta = 0.9\beta_{\max}$ (GA).
 GH denotes the deterministic greedy heuristic.
 All algorithms were implemented in Matlab, with the help of a graph cut toolbox \citep{bagon2006,bk04} and the SFM toolbox \citep{kTool}.